lumpidu/playground-ds/README.md

 # Playground for Daniel

-All kind of unrelated scripts I created.
-You can copy these as you like under MIT License.
+Some unrelated scripts I created with copying of additional 3rd party source code.
+You may copy my work under MIT License.